verdetea22/cs555MoneyForKids2022Fall/README.md

 Your app is ready to be deployed!

 ### Create multiple choice module
 1. Create a new folder in the folder src/assets/modules under the name of the new module.
-For example, we'll use "tax" so the new folder will be called "tax"
+For example, we'll use "tax" so the new folder will be called "tax".
+Folder name should be lowercase.
 2. Create a questions.json file.
 This is where the questions will be added.
 This should be an array for each multiple choice question.
 The structure of each question should be:
     1. "question" : "what is sales tax?"
 (This is the name of the question, currently isn't displayed)
     2. "imageSrc" : "tax/salestax.jpg" (This is the file path of the question's image)